© Crown copyright 2019

 - the cost of driving lessons before the date of your test

-- any training course that you arranged before a particular test appointment
+- any training course you arranged before a particular test appointment

-- extra lessons that you decide to take while waiting for your rearranged test
+- extra lessons you decide to take while waiting for your rearranged test

 3. How to make a claim